Manilla, New South Wales: Rugby League and Dally Messenger

 His original team included Jack Hiscox, Roy Blanch, Frank and Norman Chapman, Jack Munro and Ivan Miller.
 Dally played some games but was more concerned, as coach, into forming these local young men into a quality team.
 In 1918 in the knockout competition held in Tamworth, Manilla defeated Quirindi 10-6 and Tamworth 14 nil.

 In June 1919 Both Dally and Annie caught the Spanish flu pandemic.
-Dally recovered but tragically Annie died on 23 June 1919 and is buried in the Manilla cemetery.
+Dally recovered but Annie died on 23 June 1919 and is buried in the Manilla cemetery.
 On 23 August 1919 Dally returned to Sydney with his five year old son (Dally II).

-Marking the history on the very day of its formation, 8 July 2017, the Manilla Rugby League club under captain Coach Mitch Doring celebrated its 100th anniversary (2017) of formation with a hard fought match against the Bendemeer Mountain Men whom they defeated 34-30.
+Marking the history on the very day of its formation, 8 July 2017, the Manilla Rugby League club under captain Coach Mitch Doring celebrated its 100th anniversary (2017) of formation with a hard fought match against the Bendemeer Mountain Men whom they defeated 34–30.
 Guests of honour at the celebratory dinner afterwards included Dally Messenger’s grandsons Ken and Dally Messenger, and great grandchildren Cameron Dally Messenger and Genevieve Ann Messenger.